Why Your Dry Eyes Won’t Go Away—and How Our Honolulu Eye Doctor Can Help

 Dry eye treatment in Honolulu - pictured here is a patient using drops that have been specifically prescribed for their type of dry eye disease.

-Advanced Treatment Options Available
+Advanced Honolulu Eye Treatment Options Available

-Prescription Medications
+• Prescription Medications

-Specialty Contact Lenses
+Specialty Contact Lenses for Dry Eye

 Specialty contact lenses offer remarkable relief for severe dry eye patients.
 Custom scleral lenses vault over the cornea, creating a fluid reservoir that keeps the eye constantly hydrated.
 For patients who thought contact lenses were impossible due to dryness, these lenses can be transformative, providing both vision correction and therapeutic benefit.